People think that when the event is done, their job is done.

 Events are some of the best ways to gather with like-minded and like-hearted supporters to celebrate the cause to which your nonprofit or organization is bringing awareness.

-The follow up is the glue to connect those who attended after the event and great marketing opportunities for those who didn't and missed out. #FOMO
+The follow up is the glue to connect those who attended the event and those who didn't, and missed out. #FOMO.
+With FOMO on your side (the fear of missing out), mobile marketing opportunities become plentiful when it's time to ask their support again.

 We all know why we care about our specific organization, but something we forget is that supporters are not always on the same page as us.